 Road conditions in the Wakhan

 The road conditions in Afghanistan are bad.
-If you’ve just ridden through the Pamirs to get to Afghanistan then you’re definitely capable of riding in the Wakhan.
+If you’ve just motorcycled through the Pamirs to get to Afghanistan then you’re definitely capable of riding in the Wakhan.
 It’s worse than the Pamirs but not much worse.
 The further you go into the Wakhan the worse it will get though.
 We stripped off nearly all our luggage apart from a few clothes, wash-kit, food, water, camping kit and tent and left our other stuff in Hanis Guest house in Ishkashim.
 There’s plenty of pockets of deep sand, which can catch your out so if you’re on a motorcycle keep an eye out.

 Guides, Taxis and Prices